Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Results and discussion

-The TDSE was numerically solved using this initial condition for $\gamma_2=4.8$~Debye.\AA$^{-1}$ as well as other values of $\gamma_2$ ranging from 2.4 to 9.6 Debye.\AA$^{-1}$ with $\lambda_c$ being adjusted to the new $\lambda_R$ according to the values given in Table~\ref{tab:table3}. $\gamma_2$ is found to have only little influence on the spectral properties of the polaritonic system, therefore the above discussion concerning the preparation of the initial state remains valid for other values of this parameter.
+The TDSE was numerically solved using this initial condition for {$\gamma_2=1.0$~au} as well as other values of $\gamma_2$ ranging from {half to twice this value,} with $\lambda_c$ being adjusted to the new $\lambda_R$ according to the values given in Table~\ref{tab:table3}. $\gamma_2$ is found to have only little influence on the spectral properties of the polaritonic system, therefore the above discussion concerning the preparation of the initial state remains valid for other values of this parameter.
 The resulting time variations of the projected position $\langle q\rangle$ are represented in Fig.~\ref{Fig:figure7}.
 Since only two polaritonic states are involved in the initial wavepacket, the time evolution of the system follows a Rabi oscillation.

-Coherent switching of the wavepacket between the two wells is clearly visible, with a period of about 8 to 20 ps depending on the value of $\gamma_2$.
+Coherent switching of the wavepacket between the two wells is clearly visible, with a period of about {920 to 2290 $\omega_c t$, \textit{i.e.} 8 to 20 ps,} depending on the value of $\gamma_2$.
 The period and the amplitude of the oscillation between the two potential wells both increase with this parameter, as a consequence of the decrease of the energy gap $\Delta \varepsilon_R$ between the two polaritonic eigenstates (see Table~\ref{tab:table3}).

 For a molecule having different reactivity properties in the left and right wells, the preparation of such a superposition of polaritonic states near an avoided crossing could be efficiently used to control the outcome of the reaction.
 However, to exploit such features experiments would have to be performed at low temperatures and would require damping processes to be minimized on the picosecond time scale, including photon loss inside the cavity and radiative or non-radiative relaxation processes of the molecules.